Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Chain graphical LASSO with cgQUIC

-\begin{itemize} \item[P1.]
+Three important properties can be established following \cite{Hsieh2011}: \begin{itemize} \item[P1.]
 The condition was satisfied for small enough $\alpha$.
 This property is satisfied exactly following proposition 1 of \cite{Hsieh2011}. \item[P2.]
 We have $\delta<0$ for all $\Omega \succ 0$, which ensures that the objective function decreases.
 This property generally follow Lemma 2 and Proposition 2 of \cite{Hsieh2011}, which requires the Hessian of the smooth part $g(\Omega)$ to be positive definite.
 In our case the Hessian of $g(\Omega)$ is the Fisher information of the chain graph model, ensuring its positive definiteness. \item[P3.]
 When $\Omega$ is close to the global optimum, the step size $\alpha=1$ will satisfy the line search condition.
 To establish this, we follow the proof of Proposition 3 in \cite{Hsieh2011}. \end{itemize}